 Graeme Pole and Rick Collier both have posted online trip reports, but on hindsight their accounts aren't totally straight forward - although close enough.
 Graeme talks about "gullies not being as steep as they look", and he's right, but which gullies, he fails to mention.
 Rick talks about ascending a 5.3 gully up the summit block and descending a less steep gully on the "left-hand side" - but is that skier's or climber's left?
 With all the various beta available to us I wasn't too concerned.
 We knew there was a moderate scrambling route - we just had to find it.
 It's weird that a relatively obscure peak like Molar has so much beta, but it was the same for Mount Drummond which is ascended even less often.

-After a fairly long outing on Breaker Mountain the week previous, Phil Richards and I were originally thinking of a short, easy objective for Saturday, August 13.
+After a long outing on Breaker Mountain the week previous, Phil Richards and I were originally thinking of a short, easy objective for Saturday, August 13.
 But every peak that came up in our conversations didn't seem very easy!
 I suggested that we could try Molar Mountain via Hector Pass and possibly take in some leftover Perseid Meteors in the process and Phil was all in.
 We knew that this was not going to be a short and easy outing, despite the scrambling being only moderate.
 A quick mapping exercise gave us two options for approach.
 We could do approximately 40km+ round trip via South Molar Pass with ~2300m elevation gain / loss or we could do 21km+ via Hector Pass with up to 2600m elevation gain / loss.
 Either way was tons of elevation, South Molar Pass would be a lot more gradual on trail most of the way but much further.
 We settled on Hector Pass - a route that has taken folks up to 17 hours to complete!
-One thing each of us did different than usual was to wear very light shoes - I decided to try my new La Sportiva Primers.
+One thing each of us did different than usual was to wear very light shoes - I decided to try my new La Sportiva shoes.
 We also packed as light as possible.

 We knew that we wanted to take at least an hour to watch and photograph the night sky in hope of bagging a Perseid Meteor or two, so we made sure we were at Hector Pass long before sunrise.
 This wasn't so bad, because the route from hwy #93 to Hector Pass isn't difficult and we'd both been through here many times.
 At least that was the theory. ;) The route through the lower cliff band just out of the forest from the highway is always harder than expected, especially since we missed the branch to climber's right that leads up right next to the falls, and instead we took the much more exposed route to climber's left, well away from Hector Creek.
 We traversed back along cliffs towards Hector Creek before spotting the obvious moderate route that we'd missed.
 Oops.
 We made the very same mistake only a short time later - once again missing a branch in the scree and going too high on climber's left before losing all signs of a trail leading towards Hector Pass.
 This was getting a bit frustrating since side-hilling in runners is even worse than side-hilling in boots.
 Once again, we managed to eventually get back on track as we continued our traverse along Andromache's south slope up to Hector Pass.